anebz/cloud/Accreditations/aws_developer_associate.md

 You can create an EBS volume from a snapshot.
 If this snapshot is encrypted, the volume will be encrypted.

-### Cloudwatch
+### Monitoring

+* Cloudwatch:
-Performance monitoring service.
-Host level metrics are CPU, network, disk and status check.
+  * host level metrics: CPU, network, disk and status check.
 For RAM utilization, you have to activate a custom metric.
-By default, Cloudwatch stores the log data indefinitely, but you can change the retention at any time.
-Also, you can retrieve data from any terminated instance after its termination.
 For custom metrics, the minimum granularity you can have is 1min.
+  * By default, Cloudwatch stores the log data indefinitely, but you can change the retention
+  * You can retrieve data from any terminated instance after its termination

-CloudTrail monitors API calls in the AWS platform, and AWS config records the state of your AWS env and can notify you of changes.
+* CloudTrail: monitors API calls in the AWS platform, and AWS config records the state of your AWS env and can notify you of changes
+* AWS Budgets, it needs approximately 5 weeks of usage data to generate budget forecasts.

+### X-Ray

+Analyzes and debugs production, distributed apps.
+It helps understand how the app and the underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
+X-Ray provides an end-to-end view of requests as they travel through your app, and shows a map of the app's underlying components.
+X-Ray can be used to collect data **across AWS** accounts.

+With X-Ray sampling, you can control the amount of data that you record, and modify sampling behavior on the fly without modifying or redeploying your code.

 ## Networking

 ### Elastic load balancer

-Balances the load across multiple servers.

-* **ALB**: proxies HTTP and HTTPS requests.their proxy approach adds a few ms to each request, they're slightly slower than NLB, and they don't scale quickly. with host/path based routing, it can handle multiple domains.
+* **ALB**: proxies HTTP and HTTPS requests. adds a few ms to each request, slightly slower than NLB, and don't scale quickly. with host/path based routing, it can handle multiple domains.
 It doesn't support TCP passthrough
+  - ALB access logs: detailed info about requests sent to the LB.
+Each log contains the time the request was received, the client's IP address, latencies, request paths, and server responses.
+  - ALB request tracing: tracks HTTP requests.
+The LB adds a header with a trace identifier to each request it receives.
+  - If the target groups have no registered targets, the error shown is HTTP 503.
 * **NLB**: routes network packets, balance TCP traffic where extreme performance is required, they handle millions of requests per second.
 Allows TCP passthrough.
 Cannot handle path based routing.
-* Classic LB: load balance HTTP/HTTPS apps and user layer7 specific features, and also use strict layer 4 load balancing for apps that rely purely on tcp protocol.
+* Classic LB: load balance HTTP/HTTPS apps and user layer7 specific features, and also use strict layer4 load balancing for apps that rely purely on TCP protocol.
 If it returns 504, it means the gateway has timed out.
 The app might be failing in the web server or db server.

 An user makes a request to the LB at a certain IP address, which then calls the EC2 instance.
 This instance only sees the LB IP address, not the user's public IP.
 But it can obtain this by X-Forwarded-For header

 ### Route 53

 Amazon's DNS service, maps domain names to IP addresses (EC2 instances, load balancers or S3 buckets).
+For a specific domain name, specify CNAME.

 ## IaaS: CloudFormation

-AWS resources are defined in a YAML script.
+AWS resources defined in a YAML script.
 CF should be used for VP configs, security groups, LBs, deployment pipelines, IAM roles.
 DynamoDB tables, Kinesis streams, AutoScaling settings or S3 buckets are better managed in another way.

-**Transforms** are used to reference code located in S3 and also for specifying the use of the Serverless Application Model for Lambda deployments.
-The **Resources** section defines the resources you are provisioning.
+* **Transforms** are used to reference code located in S3 and also for specifying the use of the Serverless Application Model for Lambda deployments
+* **Resources** section defines the resources and their properties
+* **Conditions** section includes conditions that control whether certain resource properties are assigned a value during stack creation or update
+* **Parameters** section is optional, to pass values to the template at runtime

 if part of the CF deployment fails due to a misconfiguration, CF rollbacks the entire stack.
+If one of the resources in a stack can't be created, previously created resources get deleted and the stack creation terminates.
+Termination Protection stack option prevents accidental deletion of an entire CloudFormation stack.

 Nested stacks allow you to re-use the CF code, useful for frequently used configs.
 By saving the CF template in s3, you can reference it in the resources section of any CF template using the stack resource type.

-Termination Protection stack option can be enabled to prevent accidental deletion of an entire CloudFormation stack.
+With a cross-stack reference, you can export resources from one AWS CF stack to another.
+With a cross-stack reference, owners of the web app stacks don't need to create or maintain networking rules or assets.
+For this, use the Exports output field to flag the value of VPC from the network stack.

+For the map of the base AMIs, you must invoke the `!FindinMap` function with the map name, toplevel key and secondlevelkey.

 ## Storage and databases

 ### S3

 Serverless storage service.
+A single PUT can upload objects up to 5GB.
+For uploading larger files, use multi-part upload.
 Data can be secured with access control lists in file level (ACL) and bucket policies in bucket level.
 Users can download a private file directly from a static website hosted on S3 by a pre-signed URL link on the site.

 To minimize upload speed, use S3 transfer acceleration.
+S3 has a pricing for every TB for month.
+With many requests, request pricing gets high.
+For log files, if objects change frequently it needs update buffering.
+Avoid using reduced redundancy and don't use S3 for static web hosting, since HTTPS is not allowed.

-Cross region replication is a replication of a bucket in another region.Cross-origin resource sharing (CORS): if enabled in bucket2, allows bucket1 to access files from bucket2.
+Cross region replication is a replication of a bucket in another region.
+Cross-origin resource sharing (CORS): if enabled in bucket2, allows bucket1 to access files from bucket2.
+S3 Bucket Versioning is a requirement to configure S3 Cross-Region Replication and must be enabled before S3 Cross-Region Replication can even be configured.
+For replication to succeed, source bucket owner must have permissions to replicate objects on the destination S3 bucket.

 Encryption, in transit it's called SSL/TLS, at rest:

 * Server side encryption.
-Can be enforced by using a bucket policy that denies S3 PUT requests that don't include the SSE parameter in the request header
+Can be enforced by using a bucket policy that denies S3 PUT requests that don't include the SSE parameter in the request header.
+Useful to audit trail of who has used the keys.
   * S3 managed keys (SSE-S3)
   * AWS KMS managed keys (SSE-KMS), you can set up an envelope key which encrypts the key
-  * Server side encryption with customer provided keys (SSE-C)
+  * Server side encryption with customer provided keys (SSE-C).
+Then the customer needs to send the keys and encryption algorithm with each API call.
   * The header required for SSE is: `x-amz-server-side-encryption`
 * Client side encryption

-S3 has a pricing for every TB for month.
-With many requests, request pricing gets high.
-For log files, if objects change frequently it needs update buffering.
-Avoid using reduced redundancy and don't use S3 for static web hosting, since HTTPS is not allowed.

 ### RDS